esa/pagmo2-paper/paper.md

 ```

 As shown in this example, the ``pygmo`` Python API very closely follows the ``pagmo`` C++ API.

+``pygmo`` seamlessly integrates with the wider scientific Python ecosystem.
+For instance:

+* in addition to generic Python iterables (list, tuples, etc.), NumPy arrays [@walt2011numpy] can be used as
+  data types to represent decision vectors, constraints, gradients, Hessians, etc.;
+* various optimisation analysis tools based on Matplotlib [@mplotlib] are provided;
+* archipelago topologies can be exported, imported and studied as NetworkX [@hagberg2008exploring] objects.

 # Availability
 Both `pagmo` and `pygmo` are available in the `conda` package manager through the `conda-forge`